lunaria-bee/ling5420db/README.md

 ### As a command-line utility

-ling5420db.py can be run as a script from the command line (`./ling5420.py` or `python ling5420db.py`).
+ling5420db.py can be run as a script from the command line (`$ ./ling5420.py` or `$ python ling5420db.py`).
 When used in this mode, the program may only be used to make selection queries.
-See the built-in help (`./ling5420.py -h`) for details.
+See the built-in help (`$ ./ling5420.py -h`) for details.

 ### Interactively in Python

-More functionality is available by running ling5420db.py in Python's iteractive mode (`python -i ling5420db.py`).
+More functionality is available by running ling5420db.py in Python's iteractive mode (`$ python -i ling5420db.py`).
 A few interactive functions are available:

 -  `query_and_print`: Does the same thing as calling the program from the command line.
 Takes the same arguments as the command line mode.